Airbnb Tax Returns

 - Fees and commission charged by Authorities

-It is important to keep in mind that the deduction amount is apportioned according to the actual amount of time and proportion of property that were used for making a profit.
-This is sometimes an issue as the calculation is complicated and records of transactions are not correctly stored.
+It is important to keep in mind that the deduction amount is determined according to the amount of time and proportion of the property that were used for making a profit.
+This can sometimes become an issue, as the calculation is complicated and records of transactions are not correctly stored.

-There are quite a few FAQ’s we have developed, generally asked by Airbnb hosts for their tax returns, some of them are mentioned below:
+There are quite a few questions that our clients usually ask us for their Airbnb tax returns, some of them are mentioned below:

 - Can rent paid be deductible?

 - Can installations such as TV, Air-conditioning unit and other electronics be claimed and apportioned?